beaudev/bash-profile/README.md

 * Create (if needed) one directory to hold the bash-profile "glue script" with the default configuration to include
 * Create (if needed) a directory to hold your own scripts defined in your `~/.my-bash-profile.conf` file
-* source the bash-profile at the end of your `~/.bashrc` (simplest way to have it in most of your bash sessions
+* Source the bash-profile at the end of your `~/.bashrc` (simplest way to have it in most of your bash sessions

 ## Configuration
 ### Overwrite default configuration
 In order to configure bash-profile to your need, create a `.my-bash-profile.conf` file in your home, it will overwrite the default one located in `~/.bash-profile.d/my-bash-profile.conf`

+## Adding scripts
-### Add "Github script"
+### Add "Github scripts"

-you can add github scripts thanks to the git modules, just add a submodule with the wanted github script.
+You can add github scripts thanks to the git modules, just add a git submodule with the wanted github script.

-Github script are just a simple way to call compatible github repository with ``bash-profile``,
+Github scripts are just a simple way to call compatible github repository/bash aware scripts with ``bash-profile``.

+You can also add any other scripts, the only constraints is to use a script directory with the same name of the source holding your script and ending with `.sh`

 ### Add Gist(s) to your bash-profile
 In order to add scripts/aliases, you will need to create public gist and you need to define your `BASH_GIST_SCRIPTS` array in `.my-bash-profile.conf` , which looks like :